-Welcome to StoryCraft: Writers Write About Writing.
-This blog is written by women writers and teachers who want to share their passion for women’s stories.
-Our topics include the art, craft, and publication of women’s memoir, fiction, biography, poetry, drama, and more.
+StoryCraft: Writers Write About Writing has moved to Substack.
+There you will find writing on the art, craft, and publication of women’s memoir, fiction, biography, poetry, drama, and more.

-If you’re a Story Circle member (a writer, teacher, coach) who would like to be published here, please consider submitting a post.
+If you’re a Story Circle member who is a writer, teacher, or coach, please consider submitting a post.
 We welcome reprint posts from your blogs—and look forward to getting to know you!

 Recent Posts